The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 To check whether we can issue a negative certificate, you need to file an application including the relevant documents using this form.
 We will gradually process all applications and kindly ask for your patience.

-I support the fight against the COVID-19 pandemic and have started working at a hospital or other health or social institution.
+I support the fight against the COVID-19 pandemic and have started working or increased my hours at a hospital or other health or social institution.
 Do I have to report the income to the BAföG office?

 I cannot present a proof of enrolment since the university currently does not issue matriculation certificates due to the corona situation.
 What should I do?